 React: When Paul writes that we are Christ’s ambassadors, he is saying that we hold this kind of authority.
 We are not simply modern diplomatic automatons who repeat exactly what we are told when we are told as we are told.
 We have true authority.
 As the Church, as Christ’s ambassadors, we have an authority that the gates of hell cannot stand against.
 What we bind on earth is bound in heaven and what we loose on earth is loosed in heaven.
 (Matthew 16:18-19)

-That authority we hold but with it we have a responsibility.
+That authority we hold but with it, we have a responsibility.
 We have been given a directive.
 We are compelled by the love of Christ and the work of the cross to be ministers of reconciliation.
 God is making His appeal through us, to the world: “Come back to God!”
-The pages of history is littered with examples of poor ambassadors.
+The pages of history are littered with examples of poor ambassadors.
 Sometimes they were simply inadequate for the task.
 Other times they were too busy building their own kingdoms to effectively carry out the will of their masters.
 How diligent am I today as an ambassador for my King?
 Am I truly serving Him or am I only using His title to build my own kingdom?

-God, I have been commissioned by You to be Your representative to my world.
+I have been commissioned by You to be Your representative to my world.
 Let that calling compel me.
 Let that commissioning burn through me until anything that is not of You is consumed.
 You are passionately pursuing the lost.
 You are desperate to find those wandering sheep.
 Let me be about the same task.
 Let me live my life for the very same calling to which You gave up Yours.